martzyx/clerkshortcutpro/README.md

 -   If updating chrome manifest, use `node convertManifest.js` to automatically update firefox manifest
 -   To package firefox: Use command `web-ext build`
--   When packaging chrome zip, use `zip -r chrome.zip chrome -x "chrome/my-popup/*"`
+-   When packaging chrome zip, use `zip -r chrome-1.7.3.zip chrome -x "chrome/my-popup/*"`
+-   To run react dev app, navigate to my-popup, and use `npm run dev`
+    -   To build, use `npm run build`